jh1993/UnderusedOptions/README.txt

 - Stunning Armor (2 SP): Basilisk Armor inflicts stun instead of petrify.
 Only one armor upgrade allowed.
 - Freezing Armor (2 SP): Basilisk Armor inflicts freeze instead of petrify.
 Only one armor upgrade allowed.
 - Glassifying Armor (2 SP): Basilisk Armor inflicts glassify instead of petrify.
 Only one armor upgrade allowed.

+Blink:
+- The damage upgrades now deal damage equal to the spell's range, and the bursts can pass through walls if the spell has blindcasting.

 Choir of Angels:
 - Pragmatic Faith (3 SP): The angels will no longer damage undead and demon allies, or heal living and holy enemies.